-FRI-EL ETHIOPIA Farming & Processing Plc. is undergoing a major reform in all aspects of its operations envisaging a productive, profitable and an all-inclusive development.
+FRI-EL ETHIOPIA Farming & Processing Plc. is undergoing a major reform in all aspects of its operations envisaging a productive, profitable, and all-inclusive development.
 Major reforms achieved so far include:-

-- Although the farm is able to develop 1,500 hectares (15%) of its total area coverage in 2018/19 season – which is an improvement compared to previous years, new 2,500 hectares of land or 25% of the total area coverage has also been developed for cultivation on the next season (2019/20) making the total cultivable land reach 4,000 hectares (40%).
+- Although the farm can develop 1,500 hectares (15%) of its total area coverage in the 2018/19 season – which is an improvement compared to previous years, new 2,500 hectares of land or 25% of the total area coverage has also been developed for cultivation on the next season (2019/20) making the total cultivable land reach 4,000 hectares (40%).

-- With cultivable farm land expansion, fulfillment of farm machines such as excavators, grader, loader, and dump truck has already been done in the months of January to July 2019.
+- With cultivable farmland expansion, fulfillment of farm machines such as excavators, graders, loaders, and dump trucks has already been done from January to July 2019.

-- Purchase of three double cab, one single cab and one ambulance has also been made to facilitate the expansion and rehabilitation of both on and off farm operations in the months of January to July 2019.
+- Purchase of three double cabs, one single cab, and one ambulance has also been made to facilitate the expansion and rehabilitation of both on and off-farm operations from January to July 2019.

-- Civil work for the ginning plant has also been commenced in June 2019 anticipating to erect the ginning plant in August 2019 to start operation before 2020 season.
+- Civil work for the ginning plant has also commenced in June 2019 anticipating erecting the ginning plant in August 2019 to start operation before the 2020 season.
 The ginning machines are all imported and shipped to the farm site.